Mini-Golf of Ottawa Summers Past

 March and April are always busy with grading papers, so I've had little time for writing.
-In the interest of content, I'm reposting an entry from an older blog.
+In the interest of content, I'm reposting an entry from an older blog about Mini Golf in Ottawa.

 Spring is upon us, and that means it's time to hit the links in a small way.
 MINI GOLF! is a big passion of mine, and I here offer a review of the Ottawa mini golf scene.
 Sadly, I have not been to any of these locations since the original posting of this article (December 2013), but I trust the reviews still hold true.
 I think you'll agree that when it comes to planning your next golf date, these reviews will help you make the outing a hole in one.